DevashishPrasad/CascadeTabNet/README.md

 Manish Visave : manishvisave149 [at] gmail [dot] com <br>

 ## Acknowledgement
-The initial work was done under the guidance of Akshay Navalakha (AP Analytica)
+The initial work was inspired from the Automatic Invoice Parsing system developed for Akshay Navalakha (AP Analytica)

 ## Cite as
 <pre>